The Ramsey Case

 John Mark Karr

 After a 13-year battle with ovarian cancer, Patsy Ramsey died on June 14, 2006.
 She was 49.
-The media that had helped police and prosecutors portray the Ramseys as child murderers treated the death as a one-day news event, giving it less attention than the passing of a supporting actor on an old TV sitcom.
+The media that helped police and prosecutors portray the Ramseys as child murderers treated the death as a one-day news event, giving it less attention than the passing of a supporting actor on an old TV sitcom.
 In April 2006, two months before her death, the Ramseys flew from their home in Michigan back to Boulder where they met with district attorney Mary Keenan (later Lacy), who asked them if they had ever heard of a man named John Mark Karr.
 The Ramseys said they had not--neither the name nor the description of this man rang a bell.
 What did he have to do with the case?

 Karr, a 41-year-old American itinerate elementary school teacher, had lived in Bangkok, Thailand since 2002.
-He had recently corresponded with Michael Tracey, a journalism professor at the University of Colorado.
-Karr's interest in the JonBenet murder had drawn him to the Boulder professor who had produced three television documentaries favorable to the the theory the crime had been committed by an intruder.
-The emails from Karr, sent under the pseudonym Daxis, had become quite bizarre, reflecting more than just a morbid interest in the case.
+He recently corresponded with Michael Tracey, a journalism professor at the University of Colorado.
+Karr's interest in the JonBenet murder had drawn him to the Boulder professor who produced three television documentaries favorable to the the theory the crime had been committed by an intruder.
+The emails from Karr, sent under the pseudonym Daxis, became quite bizarre, reflecting more than just a morbid interest in the case.
 After receiving a series of disturbing phone calls from this man, Professor Tracey alerted the district attorney's office.
 The calls were traced to John Mark Karr in Bangkok.

-After Daxis had confessed to Tracey that he had accidentally killed JonBenet while inducing asphyxia for his sexual gratification, he became a suspect in the murder.
-Karr revealed over the phone that when he couldn't revive JonBenet, he struck her in the head with a blunt object.
-He told the professor that he had engaged in oral sex with the victim, but had not performed sexual penetration.
+After Daxis confessed to Mr. Tracey that he accidentally killed JonBenet while inducing asphyxia for his sexual gratification, he became a suspect in the murder.
+Karr revealed over the phone that when he couldn't revive JonBenet he struck her in the head with a blunt object.
+He told the professor he had engaged in oral sex with the victim, but had not performed sexual penetration.
 Aware that Tracey was writing a book on the Ramsey case, Karr offered the author the inside story from the killer's point of view.
 In the event the book became a movie, Karr wanted to be played by Johnny Depp.

 Having taken over the Ramsey case investigation from the Boulder Police Department, the district attorney's office began investigating John Mark Karr.
-District attorney investigators spoke to the authorities in Bangkok, and read the emails Karr had sent to the professor.
+District attorney investigators spoke to the authorities in Bangkok and read the emails Karr sent to the professor.
 One of the messages suggested that Karr had a general knowledge of forensic science.
 "The DNA might not match, but you can't trust the test," he wrote.

-As Ramsey case investigators gathered details of Karr's life and background, it became clear that he was not an ordinary man, and that his strangeness was not inconsistent with the profile of a person who might commit a Ramsey-type crime.
+As Ramsey case investigators gathered details of Karr's life and background it became clear that he was not an ordinary man, and that his strangeness was not inconsistent with the profile of a person who might commit a Ramsey-type crime.
 After Karr's parents divorced when he was nine, he went to live with his grandparents in Hamilton, Alabama.
 In 1983, one year after graduating from Hamilton High School, Karr, then 20, married a 13-year-old girl.
 The marriage ended nine months later in an annulment.
-In 1989, Karr married 16-year-old Lara Marie Knutson.
-In four years, he and his wife had three sons.
+In 1989 Karr married 16-year-old Lara Marie Knutson.
+In four years he and his wife had three sons.
 While pursuing a teaching degree through an online teacher's college, Karr opened a licensed day-care center in his home.
-Although he didn't have a teaching degree, he also worked as a substitute teacher at Hamilton High School.
-He acquired a college degree in 1999, and that year closed his day-care business.
+Although he didn't have a teaching degree he also worked as a substitute teacher at Hamilton High School.
+He acquired a college degree in 1999 and that year closed his day-care business.
 A year later, Karr and his family were residing in Petaluma, California where he taught as a substitute in six schools in the Sonoma Valley Unified School District.

 The Arrest and Confession

 On August 11, 2006, four months after district attorney Mary Lacy learned that the Ramsey email writer and telephone confessor was John Mark Karr, police and immigration authorities in Thailand informed her that Karr was living in a downtown Bangkok apartment.
-In less than a week, Karr would be starting a new teaching job at the New Sathorn International School in the city.
+In less than a week he would be starting a new teaching job at the New Sathorn International School in the city.
 Because the authorities didn't want this man interacting with young girls at this school, the Thai police planned to arrest and deport Karr within the next five days.
 This development presented District Attorney Lacy with a dilemma.
 If she did nothing, a man who had confessed to killing JonBenet Ramsey would slip away upon his return to the United States.
-If she filed charges against Karr, and had him extradited back to Colorado, the probable cause supporting the arrest warrant would be based entirely on his emails and his telephone confessions.
+If she filed charges against Karr and had him extradited back to Colorado the probable cause supporting the arrest warrant would be based entirely on his emails and his telephone confessions.
 Lacy's investigators had not linked Karr to the ransom note through his handwriting, could not place him in Colorado on or about December 26, 1996, and had not matched his DNA to a pair of foreign bloodstains on JonBenet's underwear.

-Operating on the theory that John Mark Karr was not a false confessor, and that his DNA would eventually connect him to the victim, Mary Lacy presented her case to a Boulder judge who issued a warrant for Karr's arrest on charges of first-degree murder, kidnapping, and sexual assault.
+Operating on the theory that John Mark Karr was not a false confessor, and that his DNA would eventually connect him to the victim, Mary Lacy presented her case to a Boulder judge who issued a warrant for Karr's arrest on charges of first-degree murder, kidnapping and sexual assault.
 The district attorney also dispatched one of her investigators to Bangkok.

 After surveilling Karr's apartment building for five days, police and immigration officials took him into custody on August 16, 2006.
 In response to a Thai police officer who informed Karr that he had been charged with first-degree murder in Boulder, Karr declared that his killing of JonBenet had been accidental, and therefore the charge should more appropriately be second-degree murder.
 He had confessed again.

 After being flown to Los Angeles from Bangkok, Karr arrived in Colorado on August 24, 2006 where he was incarcerated in the Boulder County Jail.
-Four days later, the John Mark Karr phase of the Ramsey case came to an abrupt end when Mary Lacy announced that because Karr's DNA didn't match the crime scene evidence, the charges against him would be dropped.
+Four days later the John Mark Karr phase of the Ramsey case came to an abrupt end when Mary Lacy announced that because Karr's DNA didn't match the crime scene evidence the charges against him would be dropped.
 Moreover, he had not written the ransom note.
-The case quickly fell out of the news, and John Mark Karr slipped back into obscurity.
+The case quickly fell out of the news and John Mark Karr slipped back into obscurity.

 The 1999 Indictments